Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

 that our industry is slow to adapt process.
-When I first experienced Scrum 15 years ago I thought "Wow, we're trying something new!"
-But the next commonly adopted change to developer communication was Covid forcing remote work mainstream.
+In 25 years I've seen two changes to developer
+communication: Scrum / open office and Covid forcing remote work mainstream (email, wiki and group chat / IRC were already there).

 >Individuals and interactions over processes and tools<br/><br/>
 >The most efficient and effective method of conveying information to and within a development team is face-to-face